 Divided into two groups – the Inner and Outer Hebrides – they're also known as the Western Isles of Scotland and offer some of the wildest landscapes you'll find in all of Britain.

-You would have heard of some of the islands, like Islay, Mull and Skye in the Inner Hebrides, and Harris, Lewis and Eriskay in the Outer Hebrides, but there are dozens of little-known isles too.
+You would have heard of some of the islands, like Islay, Mull and Skye in the Inner Hebrides, and Harris, Lewis and Eriskay in the Outer Hebrides, but there are dozens of little-known isles, too.

-A place where you can immerse yourself in Britain's natural beauty, discover wildlife that's really had a chance to thrive and get active with hiking and kayaking, the Hebrides are one of the most breathtaking spots on the planet.
+A place where you can immerse yourself in Britain's natural beauty, discover wildlife that's had a chance to thrive and get active with hiking and kayaking, the Hebrides are one of the most breathtaking spots on the planet.

 And there's more.
 Like whisky?
 Islay is the place to drink it, where the spirit's identity is even protected by law.
 There's also the Hebridean Whisky Trail, which takes you to discover the distilleries of Skye, Raasay and Harris.

-With lockdown making us crave outside spaces, you'll be pleased to know that the Hebrides are all about the outdoors.
+It's an outdoor lover's dream.
 There are, of course, the glorious beaches but you'll want to go on wildlife walks to spot eagles and deer too, as well as boat rides to islands like St Kilda to witness its unspoiled views.
 At night, you won't want to miss making the most of the dark skies for stargazing.

 And because you can't travel to Scotland without visiting an enchanting castle, you'll want to take in the majestic beauty of the likes of Duart Castle on Mull, Kinloch Castle on Rum and Dunvegan Castle on Skye.